UnitedPlanet/intrexx-sample-login-module/README.md

 ## Requirements

-* Intrexx 10.0 or greater
+* Intrexx 10.1 or greater
-* Java SE Development Kit 11
+* Java SE Development Kit 16

-For Intrexx 8.0, 8.1, and 9.2 see tags intrexx-v8.0, intrexx-v8.1, and intrexx-v9.2 respectively.
+For Intrexx 8.0, 8.1, 9.2 see tags intrexx-v8.0, intrexx-v8.1, intrexx-v9.2, and
+intrexx-v10.0 respectively.

 ## Building from source